ThePorgs/Exegol-docs/source/the-exegol-project/python-wrapper.rst

     This configuration is particularly **dangerous** because it gives the container **full admin control** over the **kernel** of the **host** machine.

     Use this option **only** if you know **exactly** what you are doing!!

+    If the need is specifically identified, consider adding :ref:`capabilities <feature_capabilities>` instead!

 See the option ``--privileged`` of the :ref:`start action <start_options>` for more details.